 The word for the latter rains is malqosh (מַלְקוֹשׁ), which translates figuratively as eloquence.

-Figuratively speaking, then, this says Yahweh will give His early-rain teachings after the fall feasts, and His eloquence around the time of the spring feasts (which is when Yeshua our Passover was sacrificed).
+Figuratively speaking, then, this could mean that Yahweh will give His early-rain teachings after the feasts of the seventh month (at the end of the summer growing season), and His eloquence around the time of the feasts of the first month (which is when Yeshua our Passover was sacrificed).
+This could mean that eloquence comes from Yeshua’s sacrifice, because it is the operation of His Spirit which give us eloquence.